renovatebot/renovate/docs/local-development.md

 #### Coverage

 The Renovate project maintains 100% test coverage, so any Pull Request will fail if it does not contain full coverage for code.
-Using `// instanbul ignore` is not ideal but sometimes is a pragmatic solution if an additional test wouldn't really prove anything.
+Using `// istanbul ignore` is not ideal but sometimes is a pragmatic solution if an additional test wouldn't really prove anything.

 To view the current test coverage locally, open up `coverage/lcov-report/index.html` in your browser.